Exercise and Your Menstrual Cycle

 Stay Hydrated

-Hydration is crucial, especially during menstruation, to help reduce bloating and fatigue.
+Hydration is crucial, especially during menstruation and the luteal phase, to help reduce bloating and fatigue.

 Listen to Your Body